+Important: We updated this article in August 2023 to make sure all info below is both current and correct.
 Getting approved for disability benefits can be a long and difficult process.
 For some people, the waiting period alone can cause financial hardship.
-That’s why the Social Security Administration (SSA) has a presumptive disability program in place.
-Presumptive disability makes immediate payments for up to six months to those most likely to qualify for Supplemental Security Income.
+That’s why the Social Security Administration (SSA) has a presumptive disability (PD) program in place.
+It makes immediate payments for up to six months to those most likely to qualify for Supplemental Security Income.

 How the SSA Grants Presumptive Disability Status to Applicants

-When you apply for SSI, they’ll immediately check to see if your condition qualifies for presumptive disability payments.
+When you apply for SSI, they’ll immediately check to see if your medical condition qualifies for PD payments.
 (Only certain disabling conditions are likely to automatically qualify.)
 This presumptive disability decision usually occurs at your local SSA office.

-According to the SSA, these conditions may qualify for presumptive disability payments:
+According to the SSA, these medical conditions may qualify for presumptive disability: